tf2spi/dotfiles/README.md

 ## .gitignore

 ```
-# Breakpoints produced by .gdbinit
+# Files produced by .gdbinit and frields
 .breakpoints
+.gdb_history

 # Scripts I use in git repos to automate certain niceties
 *.i.sh